mmbman/Katagiri/1986-03-23-Principles-of-Practice-Talk-5.md

 Well, even though you don’t like it, that is a final thing you can do; a unique, final thing you can do... after struggling for a long time. *[He laughs.]*

-So that is a unique way to allow you to exist, fully.
+So that is a unique way to allow you to exist fully.

 Don’t you think?
 No?
 Is there anyone to comment?